 - Hitting the birdie into the net and it gets stuck or doesn't go over. - Hitting/serving the bird out-of-bounds. - Hitting the bird twice before it goes over. - Touching the net/post with the body, clothing, or any part of the racket. - The bird strikes a player or anything they are wearing or carrying even if they are out-of-bounds.
-This includes catching the bird. - The serve is returned by the non-diagonal opponent. - An intentional miss (fake) on the serve. - Not having both feet in contact with the court when serving or returning serve. - The bird "sticks" or is carried by the racket. - Stepping on or over the service line during the serve. - The serve lands in the neutral zone.
+This includes catching the bird. - The serve is returned by the non-diagonal opponent. - An intentional miss (fake) on the serve. - Not having both feet in contact with the court when serving or returning serve. - The bird is "carried" or does not bounce cleanly off the racket. - Stepping on or over the service line during the serve. - The serve lands in the neutral zone.